SourceMap¶

 })

-These source map files contain crucial information about how the compiled code maps to the original code, allowing developers to debug easily.
-Here is an example of a source code map:
+These source map files contain important information about how the compiled code maps back to the original code, making it easier for developers to debug.
+Below is an example of a source map:

 {